alam389/On-premises-LLM-test/README.md

 npm install
 ```

-2. Run the Electron app:
+2. Build and run the Electron app:
 ```bash
 npm start
 ```

+The build process will:
+- Compile TypeScript to JavaScript
+- Copy HTML/CSS assets to the dist folder
+- Launch the Electron application

 **Note:** Make sure the backend is running before starting the frontend.

+**Development:** Use `npm run watch` to watch for TypeScript changes and rebuild automatically.

 ## Usage